Physics-Informed Learning of Microvascular Flow Models using Graph Neural Networks: Surrogate blood flow models based on GNNs

 Each network comprises approximately 300 nodes and 400 edges, with 25 to 40 inlets located at the top surface of the domain, corresponding to about 50–80 outlets.
 Boundary pressures are randomly sampled within physiological ranges, and all internal quantities are normalized to $[0, 1]$ to ensure numerical stability.

 The GNN model employs the \emph{Gaussian Error Linear Unit} (GELU) as activation function and is trained using a processor composed of 30 message passing steps.
 Each message-passing layer includes 7 hidden layers, with skip connections introduced every 3 layers to enhance gradient propagation and model stability.
-Given these choices and considering the number of features, the number of trainable parameters is shown in Table \ref{tab:hyperparams}.
+Given these choices and considering the number of features, the number of trainable parameters is shown in Table \ref{tab:model_hyperparams_sensitivity}.
+The hyperparameters appearing in the loss function have been heuristically chosen to optimize the training process.
+A sensitivity analysis of such parameters is also reported in the same Table.

 Each GNN model is trained using the Adam optimizer, with an initial learning rate of $10^{-3}$, decreased by a factor of 10 after 10 consecutive validation epochs without improvement.
 Training is stopped early if no improvement is observed for 25 epochs.
 We use a batch size of 1 (graph-level batching) and train for a maximum of 500 epochs.
 All experiments were performed on an NVIDIA GeForce RTX 4090 supported by an Intel Core i9-14900HX CPU with 64 GB RAM.